-In this connected world with several cloud storage options, “stealing technology” doesn’t come as a surprise, not even remotely.
-So when there’s a news of data theft by a former employee of an established organization, the reaction would most likely be “oh okay..”
+In this connected world with several cloud storage options, “stealing technology” doesn’t come as a surprise, not even remotely (pun intended).
+So when there’s news of data theft by a former employee of an established organization, the reaction would most likely be “oh okay..”

-More interesting part is that prior to Tesla, Cao worked for Apple, more specifically on development of Portrait Mode in iPhone 7 Plus.
-Cao is not the only person connected to Xpeng, facing charges of stealing trade secrets.
+The more interesting part is that prior to Tesla, Cao worked for Apple, more specifically on the development of Portrait Mode in iPhone 7 Plus.
+Cao is not the only person connected to Xpeng facing charges of stealing trade secrets.
 Last year, Xiaolang Zhang, a former Apple employee came under scrutiny for alleged stealing of a 25-page document containing detailed drawings of a self-driving car’s circuit board.
 Zhang was about to join Xpeng’s US subsidiary.

-The Chinese startup claims to have raised a total of RMB 10 billion ($1.48 billion) in funding, backed by companies including Alibaba, Foxconn and IDG Capital.
-While the accusations are not directly on Xpeng, things does seem a bit weird when you have a glance at Xpeng’s first product called G3.
+The Chinese startup claims to have raised a total of RMB 10 billion ($1.48 billion) in funding, backed by companies including Alibaba, Foxconn, and IDG Capital.
+While the accusations are not directly on Xpeng, things do seem a bit weird when you have a glance at Xpeng’s first product called G3.

 While it is true that Tesla has made many of their patents open-source, the Autopilot self-driving technology is not a part of that deal, apparently, and that’s where the Xpeng is at the centre of disputes.